 Desktop search in Windows 7 helps you find the information that matters the most to you.
-It all starts with asking the right question.
-Improved search input in Windows 7 helps you search smarter with input recommendations based on previous searches and dynamic filters to help narrow down results.
+It all starts with asking the right question: improved search input in Windows 7 helps you search smarter with input recommendations based on previous searches and dynamic filters to help narrow down results.

 Remote Location Search

-Very often, people have content and information located on multiple computers, servers, and devices and posted on multiple websites.
-In Windows 7, search expands beyond your computer, to help you find what you need across PCs in your HomeGroup, work network, or online websites like popular photo sharing or document collaboration sites.
+Very often, people have content and information located on multiple computers, servers, devices, and posted on multiple websites like popular photo sharing or document collaboration sites.
+In Windows 7, search expands beyond your computer.
 Just add your favorite locations to Windows 7 and one search hits them all.
 When you add online services like Windows Live SkyDrive, you have a unified view of your documents stored on your computer and those stored online.
-If you’re at work, you can set up Windows 7 to search content from popular line-of-business programs and document management systems, such as Microsoft Office SharePoint Server.
+If you’re at work, you can set up Windows 7 to search content from popular programs and document management systems, such as Microsoft® Office SharePoint® Server.